 I love having Zero chemicals in my water.
-But I was not sure if “not tasting chlorine” was same thing as “not containing chlorine”.
+(Pun intended) But I was not sure if “not tasting chlorine” was the same thing as “not containing chlorine”.
 (Blame it on my Type "A" personality...)
 And I couldn’t find any information about whether Zero Water filters fluoride so I contacted the company and this is what a customer service representative wrote back.

 1. Does your system filter out fluoride?

 When it comes to water there are 4 types of contaminants found, organic, inorganic, radiological, and micro biological.
-Zero Water filters have the technology to reduce organic, inorganic, and radiological elements out of water.
-The TDS meter included will test for inorganics in water such as salts, metals, minerals, chlorides, fluorides, etc. Fluoride is an inorganic and is treated with Zero Water.
+Zero Water filters have the technology to reduce organic, inorganic, and radiological elements out of the water.
+The TDS meter included will test for inorganic in water such as salts, metals, minerals, chlorides, fluorides, etc. Fluoride is inorganic and is treated with Zero Water.
 Zero Water is best compared to distilled water, minus the distilled water taste.

 2. When the system was certified for "Chlorine taste and odor", does that mean it filters out chlorine?

-Yes, we filter out chlorine to an undetectable level on a parts per million basis, the water tester test on a parts per million basis, so when you see a reading of 000, you know it's only H20.
+Yes, we filter out chlorine to an undetectable level on parts per million basis, the water tester test on a parts per million basis, so when you see a reading of 000, you know it's only H20.

 3. If the system has the patent to filter out microbes, why isn't it filtering out microbes?